oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

  Click **Save Changes**.
  Repeat the process for adding stages to deploy `jhipster-registry.yml`, which must depend on the previous manifest.
 Also repeat for `gateway-postgresql.yml`, `store-mongodb.yml` manifests, which both should depend on the `jhipster-registry` stage.

 Add a stage for the `store-deployment.yml` manifest.
-For this manifest, you must bind the docker image from the context.
+For this manifest, you must bind the Docker image from the context.
 In the deploy manifest configuration, in **Required Artifacts to Bind**, choose **store-image**.
-The option must be available as the image was set as an artifact constraint in the trigger configuration, making the artifact available in the pipeline context.
+The option must be available, as the image was set as an artifact constraint in the trigger configuration, making the artifact available in the pipeline context.

 {% img blog/jhipster-ci-cd/sp-bind-artifact.png alt:"Spinnaker deploy manifest configuration binding artifact" width:"700" %}{: .center-image }

-Add also a stage for the `gateway-deployment.yml`, binding the `gateway` docker image.
+Also add a stage for the `gateway-deployment.yml`, binding the `gateway` Docker image.
 Finally, add stages for `store-service.yml` and `gateway-service.yml`.
-Notice docker images have to be bound only for the deployment manifests, where the images are referenced.
+Notice Docker images have to be bound only for the deployment manifests, where the images are referenced.
 The complete pipeline must look like this:

 {% img blog/jhipster-ci-cd/sp-jhipster-pipeline.png alt:"Spinnaker pipeline for jhipster microservices" width:"800" %}{: .center-image }